How to Elope in Yosemite in Winter

 If you’re wondering how to elope in Yosemite in winter, you’re in the right place.
 It’s a common misconception that Yosemite closes when the snow starts to fall.
 You’d be surprised how many people ask if the park shuts down and are shocked to learn it’s open year-round.
 In fact its even prettier in the winter.

 I’ve lived and worked in Yosemite on and off since 2018, exploring its trails, chasing its seasons, and documenting countless love stories against its granite walls.
 My husband has worked in the park since 2014, so Yosemite isn’t just a destination for us.
-It’s home
+It’s home.
+The place that built my marriage, shaped my business, and keeps pulling us back no matter how far I roam.

 Why Elope in Yosemite in Winter